theNextUsername/viska/Readme.md

 something better in SIP.

 ## How
-It is built in Rust because that's a low lever, thread safe, performant language that I know well.
+It is built in Rust because that's a low level, thread safe, performant language that I know well.
 It's built based on traits+generics, so that anything can be overriden at your will.